Title IX & BU Policies

 - Policy on Consensual Relationships with Students: Applies to relationships between students and the faculty, staff, or other affiliates who supervise students.

-Effective January 2015, the University has disciplinary procedures outlined for students, faculty and staff.
+Effective January 2015, the University has disciplinary procedures outlined for students, faculty, staff, affiliates, and non-affiliates.

 Persons seeking to file a complaint should contact: